-From 1998 to 2005, six “color revolutions” took place in postcommunist Europe and Eurasia that led to the defeat of authoritarian incumbents or their anointed successors, the empowerment of opposition forces, and the introduction of democratic reforms.
-Similar to and in close proximity of those regimes, Russia is a logical candidate for such a color revolution.
-Indeed, personalized rule makes Putin's Russia vulnerable.
-Yet Putin has been extraordinarily effective in preempting the possibility of an opposition victory in Russian presidential and parliamentary elections.
-Valerie Bunce weighs the mixed possibilities and offers her assessment of the likelihood of a color revolution overthrowing Putin’s Russia.
+From 1998 to 2005, six elections took place in postcommunist Europe and Eurasia that led to the defeat of authoritarian incumbents or their anointed successors, the empowerment of opposition forces, and, thereafter, the introduction of democratic reforms.
+Because Putin's regime closely resembles those regimes that were successfully challenged by these dramatic changes in politics, Russia is a logical candidate for such a “color revolution,” as these electoral turnovers have been termed.
+Moreover, the color revolutions have demonstrated an ability to spread among countries, including several that border Russia.
+However, the case for a color revolution in Russia is mixed.
+On the one hand, the many costs of personalized rule make Putin's Russia vulnerable.
+On the other hand, Putin has been extraordinarily effective at home and abroad in preempting the possibility of an opposition victory in Russian presidential and parliamentary elections.